 Learn everything you need to know to keep your metabolism in check.

-Every cell in your body requires energy to function―whether it’s delivering nutrients to your brain, pumping oxygen from your lungs to your muscles during a long power walk, or producing infection-fighting white blood cells deep in your bone marrow.
-Metabolism is the name for the system by which the body converts the calories in food to energy (blood sugar) to perform these and many other functions.
+Every cell in your body requires energy to function―whether it’s delivering nutrients to your brain, pumping oxygen from your lungs to your muscles, or producing infection-fighting white blood cells deep in your bone marrow.
+That energy comes from calories in the food you eat.
+And metabolism is the name for your body's system for converting those calories to energy (also known as blood sugar).

 However, even if your metabolic rate is governed by genetics, it’s not immutable.
 “Metabolism can be changed,” Miller says.
 “In fact, it’s in a constant state of flux, throughout the day and throughout the years.”